 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct six to eight weeks out, longer for peak winter.
 Skip the base category if architecture is the draw; the pool-view design payoff justifies the upgrade.